 Credits earned prior to admission to the Counseling Psychology program are subject to ASU Graduate College's policy on preadmission credits.
+Pending faculty approval, students can transfer up to 12 credit hours from courses taken within the past 3 years.
 Please refer to Graduate College's Policies and Procedures for greater detail.